 MailChimp’s Analytics360 plugin allows you to pull Google Analytics and MailChimp data directly into your dashboard, so you can access analytics tools without leaving WordPress.

-In order for the plugin to work correctly, you need to run a WordPress.org blog, not a WordPress.com blog.
-The difference is that you download and install the .org blog on your own server, whereas the .com blog is a free, hosted blog.
-Plugins don’t generally work for .com blogs, so this is just for .org users.
+In order for the plugin to work correctly, you need to run a WordPress.org blog that has been downloaded and installed on your own server, as opposed to a free, hosted WordPress.com blog.
+Plugins are not generally supported by the .com blogs, so this is just for .org users.
 You should also have Google Analytics installed on your blog for Analytics360 to work.

-You can find Analytics360 plugin at wordpress.org, and you can learn more about the plugin on our website.
-Once you’ve downloaded and installed it, you’ll see it available on your dashboard.
-You just need to authorize your MailChimp and Google Analytics accounts the first time you run the plugin, then you can click on Analytics360 and you’ll have access to all your data right in your WordPress dashboard.
+Analytics360 can be found in WordPress.org's Plugin Directory, and you can learn more about the plugin on our website.
+Once you have downloaded and installed Analytics360, it will be available on your WordPress dashboard.
+Simply authorize your MailChimp and Google Analytics accounts the first time you run the plugin, and then you can click on Analytics360 to access to all your data right from your WordPress dashboard.

 Collecting new subscribers on your blog is easy thanks to MailChimp’s signup forms, but what about when you’re out meeting people at conferences or festivals?
 With Chimpadeedoo, you can sign up new readers using your iPad or Android tablet without an internet connection.
 Simply make a custom form for your device, let users sign themselves up, then sync with your MailChimp account when you’re back online.

-If you would like to include your blog posts in a newsletter without using RSS-to-email, or would like to curate blog content from multiple blogs, Flash Issue might be a good integration for you.
+If you want to include your blog posts in a newsletter without using MailChimp's native RSS-Driven campaign features and merge tags, or you would like to curate blog content from multiple blogs, Flash Issue might be a good integration for you to explore.
 Flash Issue allows you to pull in content from specific RSS feeds by dragging and dropping within the integration.
 Save yourself time while still creating a custom newsletter and sharing all the hard work you put into your blog posts.

-Bloggers always seem to have email newsletters on the top of their to-do list, but starting one can seem daunting or time consuming.
-We understand and want to make the process as painless as possible by offering a ton of educational materials to answer all of your questions.
-Type a keyword or question into the search bar on the top of the MailChimp site, and you’ll be directed to a list of blog post, Knowledge Base articles, features pages, demo videos, and guides (like this one!)
-Click on the Resources or Support tabs for a more manual search.
+Bloggers always seem to have email newsletters on the top of their to-do list, but getting started can seem daunting or time consuming.
+We understand, and we offer a wide selection of educational materials to answer all of your questions and make the process as painless as possible.
+Type a keyword or question into the search bar on the top of the MailChimp site, and you’ll be directed to a list of blog posts, Knowledge Base articles, features pages, demo videos, and guides that can help.

-If you need one-on-one attention with your MailChimp account, you can live chat or email with our friendly in-house support team, or ask questions via Twitter by tweeting @mailchimp.
-Thanks for reading!
+If you need one-on-one attention with your MailChimp account, you can contact our friendly in-house support team by visiting http://www.mailchimp.com/help.